No items found.

 If you, the reader, know that the snacks were poisoned earlier, that’s dramatic irony.

-Dramatic irony is interesting to compare with other similar tools in the storytelling arsenal, and it is indeed a kind of foreshadowing.
+Dramatic irony is indeed a kind of foreshadowing.

 Foreshadowing is a hint of something significant to come later, but characters and readers may or may not notice it as it’s drip-fed by the writer.